 It should also be noted that companies may manipulate earnings measures such as earnings per share and the price-to-earnings ratio by buying back shares of stock, which reduces the number of shares outstanding.
 Due to this, a company with declining net income may be able to post earnings-per-share growth.
 Because earnings go up, the price-to-earnings ratio goes down as well, signaling that the stock is undervalued or on sale.
 In actuality, the company simply repurchased shares.
-It is particularly concerning when companies take on additional debt to finance stock repurchases.
+It mainly concerns when companies take on additional debt to finance stock repurchases.

 Quality of Earnings Video

-This has been a guide to Quality of Earnings.
+This has been a guide to the Quality of Earnings.
 Here we discuss the key factors of earnings quality and its top indicators along with practical examples.
 You can learn more about accounting from the following articles –